TUIfly Nordic AB

 - CAPA Analysis

-TUIfly Nordic is the Scandinavian-based subsidiary of integrated tour operator TUI Travel.
-TUIfly Nordic has bases across major Scandinavian cities, including Copenhagen, Stockholm, Oslo, Helsinki, Bergen and Malmö.
+TUIfly Nordic is the Scandinavian subsidiary of integrated tour operator TUI Group.
+TUIfly Nordic has bases across major Scandinavian cities, including Stockholm, Copenhagen, Oslo, Helsinki, Bergen and Malmö.
 TUIfly Nordic operates charter services to destinations in Turkey, Spain, Portugal, Mexico, Thailand, North Africa, the Mediterranean and the Atlantic Ocean.

 4 total articles